joergbuchwald/ogs6py/paper/paper.md

-Driven by its ease-of-use and flexibility as an open-source dynamic language, its vast modular ecosystem, the development of powerful plotting libraries and the Jupyter Notebook technology, Python became the quasi-standard for scientific data analysis in the modelling community during the past decade.
+Driven by its ease-of-use and flexibility as an open-source dynamic language, its vast modular ecosystem, the development of powerful plotting libraries and the Jupyter Notebook technology, Python became the quasi-standard for scientific data analysis in the modeling community during the past decade.
-However, the attractiveness of Phython is not just limited to postprocessing.
+However, the attractiveness of Python is not just limited to post-processing.
 E.g, with the Python wrapper for GMSH [@geuzaine2009gmsh] or the tool meshio [@nico_schlomer_2021_4745399] also pre-processing tasks can be easily conducted without leaving the IPython command prompt.
-The useability of a modeling package is therefore greatly enhanced if Python bindings are provided.
+The usability of a modeling package is therefore greatly enhanced if Python bindings are provided.
 In fact, while many open-source tools effectively forced the user to learn a singular syntax for interacting with the software, Python bindings allow control over such tools from